willwh/migrate_source_dir/README.md

 source:
   constants:
     uri_file: 'public://' #required
-  plugin: dir
+  plugin: directory
   track_changes: true
+  urls:
-  path: /path/to/files/for/import
+    - /path/to/files/for/import
+  file_extensions:
-  file_ext: mp3  #optional
+    - mp3
-  recurse: true
+    - m4a
+    - wav
+  recurse_level: -1
 ```

 This plugin provides the following fields:

 ```
 path - Directory path to file
-pathname - Full path to file, used as the ID for incoming sources filename - The name of file
+url - Full path to file, used as the ID for incoming sources filename - The name of file
 ```